We may earn commission from affiliate links →

 There is usually a fleet of jeeps that head out every single day during the peak months, and with around eight people in each, you bump along dirt tracks and regular roads, checking out the fantastic scenery and stopping at places of note along the way.
 Jesus Beach is a popular spot; a large sandbank leads out into the sea, allowing you to almost walk on water – hence the name!

 You’ll also stop for lunch in a traditional village while heading back.
 One point to remember – there is often a water fight between the jeeps at some point during the day, so if you’re asked if you want to rent a Super-soaker, say ‘yes’ and defend yourself!
-So, if you’re looking for excursions in Turkey from Marmaris, this is definitely a fantastic option.
+So, this is a fantastic option if you’re looking for excursions in Turkey from Marmaris.

 Trip To Rhodes